bramburn/vcpkg/README.md

 ## Overview
 Vcpkg helps you manage C and C++ libraries on Windows, Linux and MacOS.
 This tool and ecosystem are constantly evolving; your involvement is vital to its success!

+This particular fork is purposely built for [**WiringPi**](https://github.com/bramburn/WiringPi) you can find more about our build in the link

 For short description of available commands, run `vcpkg help`.

 * Github: [https://github.com/microsoft/vcpkg](https://github.com/microsoft/vcpkg)